TheRealAt0th3T/OperatingSystems/Project 1/README.md

 ## Overview

-Concisely explain what the program does.
-If this exceeds a couple of sentences, you're going too far.
-Generally you should be pulling this right from the project specification.
-We don't want you to just cut and paste, but paraphrase what is stated in the project specification.

 This program implements mergesort using the pthread library.
 Serial_mergesort is the single thread version, while parallel_mergesort is the multithread version.
 The program generates a random array of n length, duplicates it, and sends one into serial_mergesort, and another in parallel_mergesort.
 The output is then